 There is even a spacious house, called The Oaks, on campus which is reserved for PhD and postgraduate students.
 It provides high quality accommodation with a secluded private garden.

-See PHD student profilesWe have monthly research lunches called 'brown bags', because a free lunch is provided in a brown bag!
-These informal meetings see staff and fellow PhD students sharing the latest thinking in research.
-Recent topics have included 'Centralising children’s experiences in the research and design of meaningful PESSPA provision and practice', 'Co-production and Public Patient Involvement in my PhD research' and 'Structural violence - the under recognised theory'.
+See PHD student profilesWe have regular informal meetings where staff and fellow PhD students share the latest thinking in research.
+Recent topics have included 'Centralising children’s experiences in the research and design of meaningful PESSPA provision and practice', 'Co-production and Public Patient Involvement in my PhD research' and 'What does 'fitness to dive' mean?'.

 Continuing with our foodie theme we also have the 'coffee and cake' meeting, another informal meeting, this one termly, to share feedback, ideas and to talk about our professional development goals.